ublue-os/bluefin/README.md

 ## bluefin-dx - The Bluefin Developer Experience

 Dedicated developer image with bundled tools.
-It endevaours to be the world's most powerful cloud native developer environment. :)
+It endevaours to be the world's most powerful cloud native developer environment. :) It includes everything in the base image plus:

 - VSCode and related tools
 - virt-manager and associated tooling